Is Kb Or Mb Bigger

 Kilobytes (KB): A Thousand Bytes (Approximately)

 A kilobyte (KB) is roughly equal to 1,000 bytes.
-However, it's important to note that in the context of computer science, a KB is often defined as 1024 bytes (2<sup>10</sup> bytes).
-This discrepancy arises from the binary nature of computers, where powers of two are more efficiently processed.
+On the flip side, you'll want to note that in the context of computer science, a KB is often defined as 1024 bytes (2<sup>10</sup> bytes).
+That said, this discrepancy arises from the binary nature of computers, where powers of two are more efficiently processed.
 This difference is often overlooked in casual conversations, but it's crucial to understand for accurate calculations.

 Megabytes (MB): A Million Bytes (Approximately)